vaibhavporwal01/vaibhavporwal01/README.md

 🪙 A Clean Architecture Android app using **MVVM** and **Retrofit**.
 Shows a live list of cryptocurrencies and opens a detailed view on click.

 ✨ [**CodeSeVyapaar**](https://github.com/vaibhavporwal01/CodeSeVyapaar)
-🏬 Hackathon-winning app — building digital commerce tools using ONDC APIs.
+🏬 Hackathon app — building digital commerce tools using ONDC APIs.

 ✨ [**Unit Converter App**](https://github.com/vaibhavporwal01/UnitConvertorBasicApp)
 📏 Kotlin-based Android app for unit conversion with a modern UI using **Jetpack Compose**.